seeu-inspace/easyg/web3/README.md

 #### Selfie

+**Summary**

-Issue: the function `emergencyExit(address receiver)` in the `SelfiePool` contract transfers the entire balance of the contract to the specified address.
+The function `emergencyExit(address receiver)` in the `SelfiePool` contract transfers the entire balance of the contract to the specified address.
 By using a flash loan to acquire the necessary voting power, it is possible to queue the action `emergencyExit(address)` targeting a specific address, in this case `recovery`.
 After queuing the action, wait for the required delay before calling `executeAction(actionId)` to meet the conditions.
 This will transfer the contract’s balance to the specified address.

 <details>